Discovering dynamics and parameters of nonlinear oscillatory and chaotic systems from partial observations

 From just three noisy oscillations of the FHN $v$-coordinate, we learn a list of two-variable HDI models that at sparsities six and seven recovers models which are equivalent to FHN [Fig.~\ref{fig:fig1_fhn}(a, 3)].
-The seven-term model matches the sparsity pattern of FHN while the six-term model is equivalent under the shift $w \mapsto w - I$ in Eq.~\eqref{eq:fhn}.
-Indeed, the reduction of the six-term model to a second-order equation for $v$ has the same structure and similar coefficients as the simulated FHN model [Fig.~\ref{fig:fig1_fhn}(b)], confirming that HDI has recovered a two-variable model that is equivalent to the FHN ground truth model.
-We develop an algebraic procedure (SI) to automatically verify these polynomial model reductions on future examples.
+The seven-term model matches the sparsity pattern of FHN while the six-term model is equivalent under the shift $w \mapsto w - I$ in Eq.~\eqref{eq:fhn}. \rv{Indeed by taking the true FHN model in Eq.~\eqref{eq:fhn}, solving for $w$ in terms of $v, \dot{v}$ and substituting into the $\dot{w}$ equation, we obtain a second-order \textit{reduced model} solely in $v$.
+Performing a similar reduction of our learned six-term model (SI) we see it has the same structure and similar coefficients as the true FHN model [Fig.~\ref{fig:fig1_fhn}(b)], confirming that HDI has recovered a two-variable model that is equivalent to ground-truth FHN.} We develop an algebraic procedure (SI) to automatically verify these polynomial model reductions on future examples.

 At this point, one might hope to avoid using hidden variables and their associated ambiguities by learning the reduced higher-order equation in the observed variable directly~\cite{lainscsek2003global, somacal2020uncovering}.
-However, even simple multivariate systems can give rise to complex reduced higher-order equations that are often less sparse, implicit and contain fractional powers~\cite{sprott1994some, gottlieb1996question, sprott1997simplest, linz1997nonlinear, eichhorn1998transformations, eichhorn1999classes, eichhorn2002simple, letellier2005relation, mendes2021diffeomorphical}; for example $\dot{x} = xy^3, \, \dot{y} = x$ reduces to $ x\ddot{x} = \dot{x}^2 + 3x^{7/3} \dot{x}^{2/3}$.
+However, even simple multivariate systems can give rise to complex reduced higher-order equations that are often less sparse, implicit and contain fractional powers~\cite{gouesbet1994global, gottlieb1996question, sprott1997simplest, linz1997nonlinear, eichhorn1998transformations, eichhorn1999classes, eichhorn2002simple, letellier2005relation, mendes2021diffeomorphical}; for example $\dot{x} = xy^3, \, \dot{y} = x$ reduces to $ x\ddot{x} = \dot{x}^2 + 3x^{7/3} \dot{x}^{2/3}$.
 Working with reduced-models directly would require learning dense implicit ODEs with more candidate terms~\cite{mangan2016inferring, kaheman2020sindy}, a challenging approach which can be ill-posed~\cite{kunkel2006differential}.
 A general advantage of \lq first-order\rq{} HDI is that it robustly learns multivariate explicit ODE models that are sparse and integrable, avoiding the above complications.
 We next apply HDI to identify quantitative models from experimental data for neuron activity and chemical reactions.

 Figure~\ref{fig:fig2_neuron}(a) shows experimental measurements~\cite{paydarfar2006noisy, physionet2000} of the membrane potential $v$ in the giant axon of the North Atlantic longfin inshore squid (\textit{Loligo pealeii}) in response to noisy stimulus input currents.
 Following previous spike train model formulations~\cite{fitzhugh1961impulses, morris1981voltage, hodgkin1952currents, gerstner2014neuronal}, we apply HDI to the time series data for $v$ to learn a sparse two-variable model [Fig.~\ref{fig:fig2_neuron}(a,b)].
 Consistent with prior descriptions of neuron dynamics~\cite{IZH07}, the phase portrait of the discovered seven-term model is governed by a homoclinic orbit [Fig.~\ref{fig:fig2_neuron}(c)].
 Importantly, the model generalizes to describe recordings from different squids, yielding consistent coefficients across all samples [Fig.~\ref{fig:fig2_neuron}(d,e)].